Unit guiding and sections

 Adults in guiding units

-Units are led by a group of volunteers called the Leadership Team.
-This team normally includes the Unit Leader and Assistant Leader(s).
-There may also be Young Leaders aged under 18, Unit Helpers and occasional helpers, for example parents or Trefoil Guild members.
+Units are led by a group of volunteers called the Leadership team.
+This team normally includes the unit leader and assistant leader(s).
+There may also be young leaders aged under 18, unit helpers, parents or Trefoil Guild members.

 Who can join a unit?

 Most units are open to any girl who wishes to join.
 Some are sponsored, for example by a religious community, hospital or school, but they have no restrictions on membership.
 A very few ‘closed sponsored units’ restrict membership to a certain group, for example units in residential schools.

 We try hard to make sure that there are enough open units in an area to enable all girls to become members, regardless of their faith or the school they attend.
 In places where there is only one unit, it should be open to all girls and young women who wish to join and who are willing to make the Promise.